The Best Dog Chew Toys In Australia -

 The aim of the game is to stuff the sides of the ball with treats or kibble.
 Your dog will enjoy kicking and gnawing on it to release the goods.

-The toy comes in 5 designs: blue, red, green, yellow and a duotone style.
-The size is quite small measuring only 7cm in diameter.
-Perfect for puppies and tiny dogs but perhaps not great for giant breeds.
+The toy comes in five designs: blue, red, green, yellow and a duotone style.
+The size is quite small, measuring only 7 cm in diameter.
+Perfect for puppies and tiny dogs but our panel thinks that it's perhaps not great for giant breeds.
 I think a Great Dane could swallow this whole.

 But for the price, this is a great addition to your dog’s collection of toys.